 Parthenogenesis is the process by which stick insects can reproduce with just the female egg.
 It is considered one form of asexual reproduction.
 How does it work?
 It is fairly simple.

 Female stick insects can lay their eggs either fertilized or unfertilized.
 Those that are unfertilized always mature into female stick insects.
-More importantly, the young females are almost exact genetic replicas of their mothers.
+More importantly, the young females are exact genetic replicas of their mothers.
 If a stick insect ‘couple’ wanted either a male or a genetically different female, they would have to engage in sexual reproduction.

 That brings us to the concept of facultative parthenogenesis.
 The term ‘facultative’ simply designates that the female can decide for herself whether or not she wants her eggs fertilized.
 If she doesn’t, she fights off male suitors vigorously.
 Indeed, keeping male suitors at bay constitutes one of the few times stick insects might resort to violence.